TypeStrong/ts-loader/README.md

 If you'd like to see a simple setup take a look at [our simple example](examples/fork-ts-checker/).
 For a more complex setup take a look at our [more involved example](examples/react-babel-karma-gulp-fork-ts-checker).

 If you'd like to make things even faster still (I know, right?) then you might want to consider using ts-loader with [happypack](https://github.com/amireh/happypack) which speeds builds by parallelising work.
 (This should be used in combination with  [fork-ts-checker-webpack-plugin](https://github.com/Realytics/fork-ts-checker-webpack-plugin) for typechecking.)
 If you'd like to see a simple setup take a look at [our simple example](examples/happypack/).
 For a more complex setup take a look at our [more involved example](examples/react-babel-karma-gulp-happypack).

+There is a "webpack-way" of parallelising builds.
+Instead of using happypack you can use ts-loader with ts-loader with [thread-loader](https://github.com/webpack-contrib/thread-loader) and [cache-loader](https://github.com/webpack-contrib/cache-loader) in combination.
+(Again, this should be used in combination with  [fork-ts-checker-webpack-plugin](https://github.com/Realytics/fork-ts-checker-webpack-plugin) for typechecking.)
+If you'd like to see a simple setup take a look at [our simple example](examples/thread-loader/).
+For a more complex setup take a look at our [more involved example](examples/react-babel-karma-gulp-thread-loader).

 ### Installation